 There Are Two Kinds of AC Bonuses

 The first and foremost thing that you have to remember about Armour Class is that there are two kinds of Armour Class bonuses in 5th edition.
-The first kind is one that provides a formula to calculate your Armour Class, and the other kind is a flat AC bonus.
-Generally, features granted by your race or class will give you a formula, as will the kind of armour your wear.
+The first kind is not so much a bonus as it is a formula to calculate your Armour Class, and the other kind is a flat AC bonus that you can apply to any formula you have used to calculate your AC.
+Generally, features granted by your race or class (such as Unarmoured Defence or natural armour) will give you a formula, as will the kind of armour your wear.
 These features say “your AC equals”.
 Sundry items such as shields or rings of protection, on the other hand, simply say that you add whatever number to your Armour Class.

 Therefore, a barbarian with Dexterity 14 and Constitution 14, and wearing a ring of protection and bracers of defence, would have an AC of 17 (10 + 2 Dex + 2 Con + 1 ring + 2 bracers).
 If the barbarian somehow found a second ring of protection, though, he may as well give it to the wizard because he can’t benefit from two of the same item (in this case, though, it’s primarily because he can’t attune to a second item of the same name as one he already has).
 But, if the barbarian found a cloak of protection, then he could wear that as well and have an AC of 18.